PocketCoffea/PocketCoffea/docs/running.md

 ```

-The user's module must implement a `get_executor_factory(string, run_options)` method which return the class of executor
+The user's module must implement a `get_executor_factory(string, run_options)` method which returns the instantiated Executor.
-to be instantiated by the runner.

 The module is then used like this: